google/blockly-samples/codelabs/context_menu_option/context_menu_option.md

 ### Test it

-- Reload the page and right-click on the workspace.
+- Reload the page and open a context menu on the workspace.
-- Click the **Help** option.
+- Select the **Help** option.
 - A text block should appear in the top left of the workspace.